-Net sales represent gross product sales less estimated allowances for patient copay assistance programs, prompt payment discounts, payor rebates, chargebacks, service fees, and product returns, all of which are recorded at the time of sale to pharmaceutical wholesalers.
+Net sales represent gross product sales less estimated allowances for patient copay assistance programs, prompt payment discounts, payor rebates, chargebacks, service fees, and product returns, all of which are recorded at the time of sale to the pharmaceutical wholesaler or other customer.
 We apply significant judgments and estimates in determining some of these allowances.
-If actual results differ from our estimates, we will be required to make adjustments to these allowances in the future.
+If actual results differ from our estimates, we make adjustments to these allowances in the period in which the actual results or updates to estimates become known.